-The project mainly involves the development of the T3 deposit located in the Kalahari Copper Belt.
-Completed in December 2020, the definitive feasibility study (DFS) for the project confirmed the potential to develop an open-pit mine with an estimated life of mine (LoM) of 12.5 years.
+The project mainly involves the development of the T3 deposit in the Kalahari Copper Belt and the potential development of the A4 deposit.
+Completed in December 2020, the definitive feasibility study (DFS) for the project confirmed the potential to develop an open-pit mine.

-The development cost of the Motheo copper project is estimated at $259m.
-Sandfire received a mining licence for the project from the Government of Botswana in July 2021, paving the way for full-scale construction.
+Sandfire received a mining licence for the project from the Botswana Government in July 2021, enabling full-scale construction.
 The mine is expected to generate approximately 1,000 jobs during the construction phase and 600 full-time jobs during the production phase.

-The first copper from the mine is expected in the first quarter (Q1) of 2023.
+The first copper concentrate from the project was successfully produced in May 2023.

 The open-pit copper mine is being developed in four stages using Whittle mine planning software.

-Choked or semi-choked blasting methods will be implemented to undertake drilling and blasting of ore and waste, while 250t excavators and 140t class haul trucks will be used to perform load and haul operations.
+Choked or semi-choked blasting methods will be implemented to perform drilling and blasting of ore and waste while 250t excavators and 140t class haul trucks will be used for loading and hauling.
 The mining operations will be conducted on approximately 2.5m-high flitches in ore zones and 3.5m-high flitches in bulk waste zones.

-The processing plant of the copper project will have an initial nameplate capacity of 3.2 million tonnes per annum (Mtpa), with the potential for expansion up to 5.2Mtpa.
+The processing plant of the copper project will have an initial nameplate capacity of 3.2mtpa.
 The plant availability is estimated at 92%.

 The run-of-mine (ROM) ore will undergo single-stage crushing in a primary crusher followed by grinding and classification of ores passing 212µm.
-The ground ore will be introduced to the flotation circuit comprising rougher and cleaner flotation, and regrind stages.
+The ground ore will be introduced to the flotation circuit comprising rougher and cleaner flotation, as well as regrind stages.